ai4os/ai4-cookiecutter-adv/README.md

 ## For users

-This is an advanced template for developing new modules in the AI4OS Platform.
+This is an **advanced** template for developing new modules in the AI4OS Platform.
 It uses [Cookiecutter](https://cookiecutter.readthedocs.io) to generate the templates.
 This template is based on the  [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/) template.
 It makes more assumptions on how to structure projects and adds more files compared to the "main" version.

 If you want to integrate an already existing AI code, which you still want to keep in a separate repository, this template is for you.

-There are different versions of the template:
+There available other versions of the template:

 * [main](https://github.com/ai4os/ai4-template): this is a minimal version of the AI4OS Hub template: Simple template, with the minimum requirements to integrate your AI model in AI4OS Hub.